What If the Shooter Had Been My Kid? How to Get Help When You’re the Parent of a Violent, Out-of-Control of Child

 After a tragedy like the shooting at the Sandy Hook Elementary School in Newtown, CT, it is normal to have thoughts like, “How could this happen?” or “Were there warning signs that were missed?” or “What could have been done to prevent all this sorrow?”
 I know I have been asking these questions with my friends, family and coworkers since it happened.
 This blog, however, isn’t going to attempt to answer those questions — we have news stories detailing the events, and everyone has an opinion on what should be done to prevent events like this in the future.
 This post is dedicated to those parents who are afraid to speak out, because their question is, “What if the shooter had been my kid?”

-We hear frequently from parents, both here on EP and on the Parental Support Line, about kids who have serious mental health concerns, who act out violently toward family and friends, and who make threatening statements about death and violence.
+We hear frequently from parents, both here on EP and through 1-on-1 Coaching, about kids who have serious mental health concerns, who act out violently toward family and friends, and who make threatening statements about death and violence.
 These are very real issues that many families face, and our priority is to make sure that everyone is safe.
 If your child is violent and out of control, this becomes even more important.
 Your most effective course of action will be to proactively address this behavior if you are genuinely concerned that your child may seriously harm himself or someone else (including you or other family members) rather than trying to talk yourself out of this concern.